andro-apk-dev/SOLARA--Empowering-the-Future-with-Renewable-Energy/README.md

 * Scalability and gas fee optimization
 * Integration with microgrids and rural energy systems

-## 🤝 Contributing

-Contributions, ideas, and collaborations are welcome!
-Feel free to fork the repo and submit pull requests.

-## 📜 License

-This project is licensed under the MIT License.

----

 💡 *Building the future of decentralized energy, one block at a time.*